Do You Own a Business?

 How Does SEO Relate to Search Engines?

-Search engines reward sites which easily provide people with the information they’re searching for.
+Search engines reward sites that easily provide people with the information they’re searching for.

 Let’s Look at Organic and Inorganic Search Results